rossedlin/docker-centos-apache-php/README.md

-# CentOS Apache PHP Server
+# Docker CentOS Apache PHP Server

 This is a docker container build for development purposes.